-The LI will make the decision to change class times or move to remote learning in consultation with the Program Director at least two hours before class start times.
+The LI will decide to change class times or move to remote learning in consultation with the Program Director at least two hours before class start times.
 Changes will be communicated to students by e-mail.
 Squad leaders shall ensure that all members have received class alerts.